sean-harding/Lattice-boltzmann/README.md

 has been set up to test the code.
 This is an analytic solution to the Navier-Stokes equation, which describes the time evolution of the fluid density and velocity fields.
 Some tests to run:
--> The decay of a single vortex can be seen using kx=ky=2pi, mix = 0.8, p0,d0 = 0 and v0=0.8.
+-> The decay of a single vortex can be seen using a 40x40 grid, with 100 timesteps using mix = 0.8, p0=0, and v0=0.3.
--> If the wavevector is reduced, the system size can be scaled up and the decay of multiple vortices can be seen.
-    (see a 40x40 lattice,m kx=ky=pi/8).
-Note that the initial velocity v0=0.1 is a good choice for this case, as if v0 is too large then the vortex profiles interfere and we should probably need a much smaller timestep

 # COMPILATION AND RUNNING THE CODE
 I have compiled the source code on my machine using g++: 'g++ -std=c++14 lBoltz.cpp -o lBoltz